 Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-A suspected serial killer has been sentenced to death for one of the four Oklahoma murders he’s been accused of committing nearly 25 years ago.
+A suspected serial killer has been sentenced to death for one of the four murders he’s been accused of committing nearly 25 years ago.

 William Lewis Reece, 62, was sentenced to death last week for the 1997 murder of 19-year-old Tiffany Johnston.